v-jerkin/hooverbot/README.md

 ![Direct Line keys](images/directline_keys.png)

-Click the Show button to reveal one of secret keys, then copy it and paste it into `bot.htm` in place of the placeholder text.
+Click the Show button to reveal one of your keys, then copy it and paste it into `settings.js` in place of the placeholder text.

 ![bot.htm](images/bot_htm.png)

-Don't worry about the speech-related items in `bot.htm` yet; we'll fill them in later.
+Don't worry about the speech-related items in `settings.js` yet; we'll fill them in later.

 **NOTE** For more help, see [Connect a bot to Direct Line](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-directline?view=azure-bot-service-3.0).

-After you've added the Direct Line secret to `bot.htm`, you can now publish the bot so you can test it in a browser.
+After you've added the Direct Line secret to `settings.js`, you can now publish the bot so you can test it in a browser.

 **IMPORTANT**  The Hoover Bot is a technology demonstration and is not intended to be a production application.
-Your bot and speech subscription keys are embedded in the source code of `bot.htm` and can therefore be easily obtained by anyone with access to the site.
-This will allow them to use your Azure resource in their own apps under your subscription.
+Your bot and speech subscription keys are embedded in the source code of `settings.js`, which is accessible on the bot's Web site.
+The keys can therefore be easily obtained by anyone with access to the site.
+Anyone with the keys can use your Azure resource in their own apps under your subscription.
 When you're using trial or free tier keys, at most your bot might stop working because too many requests are being made with your keys.
 We do not recommend using paid keys for the Hoover Bot, as this could cost you actual money.
 You are always responsible for the security of your keys and for all requests made using your keys.

 ## Publishing your bot